 The reasons may be wide and varied—late-paying customers, high upfront production costs, inventory purchases—but at the end of the day, cash flow gaps can be devastating.
 Companies struggle to pay their bills, meet payroll, invest back into the business, maintain good credit, and so on.

 The best way to mitigate cash flow gaps is to be prepare, and there are many strategies for doing so.
-Yet because you’re wrapped up in the “busyness” of running a business, they may not come that easy to you or your staff.
+Yet when you’re wrapped up in the “busyness” of running a business, they may not come that easily.

 Let’s break down the ABCs of cash flow planning that can help with overcoming cash flow gaps and improving your fiscal health.